 Among these non-tax advantages are

-- protection of your non-business assets from business creditors and
+- Protection of your non-business assets from business creditors

 C and S corporations are taxed very differently

-To transform itself into an S corporation, a corporation files an election with the IRS using Form 2553 (Election by a Small Business Corporation).
+To be characterized by the IRS as an S corporation, a corporation files an election with the IRS using Form 2553 (Election by a Small Business Corporation).
+See our article How to Make an S Corporation Election for more information on when and how to file Form 2553.

 This election affects the corporation’s taxes in two major ways: